Real Estate & Insurance

 termite coverage comparison guide

+Now that you know how a termite warranty works, it’s time to compare it with a termite bond on what matters most: coverage, cost, and risk.
 Bonds usually bundle prevention, inspections, and retreatments; some add repairs.
-Warranties are service agreements, often insurer-backed, that cover retreatment and sometimes repairs up to stated limits.
+Termite warranties are service agreements, often insurer-backed, that cover retreatment and sometimes repairs up to stated limits.
 Neither promises termites won’t return; both promise action if they do.
 In general, termite insurance focuses on paying for damage repairs, while warranties and bonds emphasize prevention and treatment services.

+For risk, surety bond-backed contracts provide a dedicated financial reserve.
+Termite warranties rely on company insurance with variable limits.
 Repair-inclusive coverage reduces your out-of-pocket exposure, especially in termite-prone areas or older, previously infested homes.
-Retreat-only shifts repair risk to you, which can be expensive if damage occurs.
+Retreat-only shifts property damage repair risk to you, which can be expensive if significant damage occurs.

 Retreat-Only vs. Retreat-and-Repair: Which Fits Your Home